Nokia beats estimates and returns cash, Alcatel deal on track

 "It seems China has not had a such a negative effect on Nokia as it did on Ericsson.
 But this could be just due to timing, with Ericsson's projects with Chinese operators coming to an end while Nokia's continue," Rauhala said.

-However, he added that operators such as China Unicom Hong Kong Ltd (0762.HK) and China Telecom Corp Ltd (0728.HK) had not invested as much in 4G networks as China Mobile Ltd (0941.HK).

-"Others may catch up.... and then there is the broadband for rural access programme, which the country is talking about, plus the focus on an innovation-focused economy.
-So it's not a slam dunk that the market will decline."

-Nokia lifted its full-year profitability forecast for the networks unit.
-It said the operating profit margin would be around or slightly below the high end of its long-term target range of 8 to 11 percent, against its earlier forecast of a margin around the mid-point of that range.
+Nokia also lifted its full-year profitability forecast for the networks unit.
+It said the operating profit margin would be around or slightly below the high end of its long-term target range of 8 to 11 percent, against its earlier forecast of a margin around the midpoint of that range.

+Alcatel-Lucent showed progress on profitability, helped by cost cuts and sales on track at the networking division, which makes products that help telecom operators carry data traffic.

-(Additional reporting by Anna Ercanbrack; Editing by Edwina Gibbs, David Holmes and Adrian Croft)
+(Additional reporting by Anna Ercanbrack; Editing by Edwina Gibbs and David Holmes)